nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Both `GatherEmailByFinancialPlan` or `GatherEmailByTag` implements the `GatherEmailPrompt` interface.

 The `GatherCommand` takes in the `GatherEmailPrompt` object and passes it into the current `Model`, subsequently interacting with the `AddressBook` class.
 The `GatherCommand#execute()` executes the gather operation by calling `Model#gatherEmails(GatherEmailPrompt prompt)`.

-Below shows how the gather operation logic works as described above:
+The following sequence diagram below shows how the gather operation works as described above:

 ![GatherSequenceDiagram1](images/GatherSequenceDiagram1.png)